 Almond oil as a personal lubricant

 Almond oil is also great for using as a lubricant for intimate moments.
 Nevertheless, it is an oil, so that means that it isn’t condom safe.
-That’s why I prefer to use plant-based lubes for sexual intercourse.
+That’s why I choose to use plant-based lubes for sexual intercourse.

 Other vegetal oils